-Survivor pension: The widow(er) receives a monthly flat-rate amount of 2,270 koruna plus 50% of the earnings-related amount the deceased received or was eligible to receive.
-The pension is paid to all widow(er)s for one year; thereafter, only to widow(er)s whose age is at least four years less than the normal retirement age applicable to men of the same year of birth; at any age if assessed with a third-degree disability, or caring for a dependent child or parent, or for a child with a disability.
+Spouse's pension: A monthly flat-rate amount of 2,340 koruna plus 50% of the earnings-related amount the deceased received or was entitled to receive is paid to a widow(er) at least four years younger than the normal retirement age applicable to men of the same year of birth, assessed with a third-degree disability, or caring for a dependent child or parent or for a child with a disability.

-Orphan's pension: A monthly flat-rate amount of 2,270 koruna plus 40% of the earnings-related amount the deceased received or was eligible to receive is paid to each dependent child.
+A limited pension is paid for one year to all other widow-(er)s.
+Orphan's pension: A monthly flat-rate amount of 2,340 koruna plus 40% of the earnings-related amount the deceased received or was entitled to receive is paid to each dependent child.
 For full orphans, the flat-rate amount plus 40% of the sum of the earnings-related amount for each parent is paid.